mikalv/check-if-output-was-spent/README.md

 Is output with key_image <79533fc9827883dc9a497d3d7959cee4c232b675103a970b8c98427cf8137fca> spent?: false
 ```

-The outouts, as expected, havent been spent yet, as we just got them.
+The outputs, as expected, havent been spent yet, as we just got them.
 But we can already
 see that key images for these ouputs that will be generated when the outputs are going to
 be spend.